seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 / Stay not, all's in vain.

 **TIMON**
-Why, I was writing of my epitaph; it will
+Why, I was writing of my epitaph;
-be seen to-morrow: my long sickness
+It will be seen to-morrow: my long sickness
 Of health and living now begins to mend,
 And nothing brings me all things.
 Go, live still;
 Be Alcibiades your plague, you his,